Dizziness: Vertigo Unsteadiness Lightheadedness

 - Bilateral vestibular hypofunction.
 A type of rare unsteadiness occurs when the balance function in both ears stops working.
-Patients feel particularly unsteady when they move their head.
-The causes include side effects of treatment with certain antibiotics (ahminoglycosides such as Genetamicin).
+Patients feel particularly unsteady when they move their heads.
+The causes include side effects of treatment with certain antibiotics (aminoglycosides such as Gentamicin).
 Often the cause is unclear.

-PPPD is a symptoms complex the cause of which is not clear.
-Patient’s have persistent unsteadiness / dizziness usually when mobilising/moving.
+PPPD is a symptom complex the cause of which is not clear.
+Patient’s have persistent unsteadiness/dizziness usually when mobilising/moving.
 The patient may also experience visual vertigo which is dizziness occurring when the visual environment moves e.g. when a bus or train moves past the patient.
 There is more information here.

 Mal De Débarquement Syndrome (MDDS)

-In MDDS the patient’s have a rocking sensation / unsteadiness when standing still.
+In MDDS the patient has a rocking sensation/unsteadiness when standing still.
 This can be triggered by boat, train, plane trip or after dizziness due to other causes and occasionally for no clear reasons.
 There is more information here.

 Brain, Spine and Nerve Disorders causing dizziness.

-Migraine (e.g. migraine associated vertigo or vestibular migraine).
-This is considered a brain related problem.
-During migraine the senses can become heightened including sense of balance making patients vulnerable to dizziness especially when they move.
-Some patient also develop headaches.
+Migraine (e.g. migraine-associated vertigo or vestibular migraine).
+This is considered a brain-related problem.
+During migraine, the senses can become heightened including a sense of balance making patients vulnerable to dizziness especially when they move.
+Some patients also develop headaches.
 This is a common condition.
-Although I have only dedicated a part of this page to migraine my experience of patient with troublesome recurrent/persistent dizziness which has been difficult to treat is that most are probably suffering from an atypical type of migraine.
-Unfortunately Migraine is not a condition which is well understood.
+Although I have only dedicated a part of this page to migraine my experience of patients with troublesome recurrent/persistent dizziness which has been difficult to treat is that most are probably suffering from an atypical type of migraine.
+Unfortunately, Migraine is not a condition which is well understood.
 The cause and mechanisms involved are not clear.
 There is no proven test.
-The diagnosis of migraine therefore relies on a checklist of symptoms.
+The diagnosis of migraine, therefore, relies on a checklist of symptoms.
 If you meet the criteria for another condition such as Meniere’s disease then things become confused.
-My own opinion is that Migraine, Menieres’s and a number of other condition (e.g. TMJ dysfunction and even IBS) are all manifestations of an underlying condition which has not yet been defined.
-All these condition have what I would consider features of an overly sensitive sensory system.
-The term “Sensory Hypersensitivity Disorder” is probably a good general description of this family of disroders.
+My own opinion is that Migraine, Menieres’s and a number of other conditions (e.g. TMJ dysfunction and even IBS) are all manifestations of an underlying condition which has not yet been defined.
+All these conditions have what I would consider features of an overly sensitive sensory system.
+The term “Sensory Hypersensitivity Disorder” is probably a good general description of this family of disorders.
 I use all terms such as Migraine Spectrum Disorder or Menieres/Migraine as often features of both Meniere’s disease and Migraine co-exist.

-Although most people think of Migraine as a cause of headache (and this is often the case) some patient with Migraine have no headaches.
-This is recognised bu all Neurologists.
-Most patient with Migraine headaches and dizziness do not have their dizziness at the same time as the headaches.
+Although most people think of Migraine as a cause of headache (and this is often the case) some patients with Migraine have no headaches.
+This is recognised by all Neurologists.
+Most patients with Migraine headaches and dizziness do not have their dizziness at the same time as the headaches.
 I suspect this is due to a different mechanism in the migraine process causing the pain and the dizziness.
-There is evidence that the mechanism causing headaches may suppress dizziness in some patient, hence the relative rarity of headache and dizziness occurs at the same time.
-Many patient with Migraine are also more sensitive to various stimuli even between their attacks of headaches e.g the patient many be sensitive to light, sound, smells, dehydration or stress.
+There is evidence that the mechanism causing headaches may suppress dizziness in some patients, hence the relative rarity of headaches and dizziness occurring at the same time.
+Many patients with Migraine are also more sensitive to various stimuli even between their attacks of headaches e.g the patient may be sensitive to light, sound, smells, dehydration or stress.
 The pain of a migraine can be mild and may be in other places e.g. in the ear, back of neck/head or face.

-If my theory that Migraine and Meniere’s Disease (and possibly some other causes of dizziness) are all part of one condition is true, then it needs to explain why some patient with Meniere’s Disease develop permanent inner damage and hearing loss.
+If my theory that Migraine and Meniere’s Disease (and possibly some other causes of dizziness) are all part of one condition is true, then it needs to explain why some patients with Meniere’s Disease develop permanent inner damage and hearing loss.
 Migraine typically is not supposed to cause permanent damage.
 This is not, I believe, true.
-It is well know that patient with migraine do have more “white matter lesion” in the brain.
+It is well known that patients with migraine do have more “white matter lesions” in the brain.
 This is picked up on MRI scans.
-These white matter lesion represent some damage possibly related to vascular or inflammatory effects of migraine.
-This process, I believe can also effect the inner ear causing damage which may be reversible or permanent.
-Although my theory is only a theory I have noted that other specialist have also consider the possibility that Migraine and Meniere’s Disease are related (see here, here and here).
+These white matter lesions represent some damage possibly related to vascular or inflammatory effects of migraine.
+This process, I believe can also affect the inner ear causing damage which may be reversible or permanent.
+Although my theory is only a theory I have noted that other specialists have also considered the possibility that Migraine and Meniere’s Disease are related (see here, here and here).
 I also believe that many cases of Vestibular Neurontis and even BPPV can be precipitated by an episode of migraine (with some contribution from viral infections as a co-stressor).

 Patients are often worried about the possibility of brain tumours causing dizziness.
-Brain tumours are very rare cause of dizziness.
+Brain tumours are a rare cause of dizziness.
 Any tumour sufficiently large may press on part of the brain involved in balance and cause dizziness.
-Generally this type of problem would cause persistent dizziness and unsteadiness.
-There may be disturbance of vision (double vision) and headaches which are worse in the morning.
+Generally, this type of problem would cause persistent dizziness and unsteadiness.
+There may be a disturbance of vision (double vision) and headaches which are worse in the morning.
 One particular type of benign brain (i.e. non-cancerous) tumour called a Vestibular Schwannoma also known as an Acoustic Neuroma develops on the balance nerve to the inner ear.
 It is a benign type of tumour.
 This means it does not spread to other areas of the body.
-It is generally very slow growing.
+It is generally very slow-growing.
 It usually causes hearing loss and tinnitus and occasionally dizziness.